dmauser/azure-dns-private-resolver/adr-lab/README.md

 ## Intro

-Azure DNS Private Resolver (Public Preview) is a new networking component used to facilitate DNS name resolution from On-premises to Azure and vice-versa.
-Check out the official documentation on more information about [What is Azure DNS Private Resolver?](https://docs.microsoft.com/en-us/azure/dns/dns-private-resolver-overview).
+Azure DNS Private Resolver (Public Preview) is a new network component that facilitates DNS name resolution integration between On-premises to Azure and vice-versa.
+Please, review the official documentation for more information: [What is Azure DNS Private Resolver?](https://docs.microsoft.com/en-us/azure/dns/dns-private-resolver-overview).

-The goal of this post is to give you a ready environment that you can play or demo the Azure DNS Private Resolver by over two scenarios.
-The first scenario is to demonstrate the integration with Azure Private Endpoint name resolution, by allowing On-premises DNS Server resolve Private Endpoint names hosted inside Azure Private DNS zones such as **privatelink.blob.core.windows.net**.
-The second scenario we have Azure and On-premises resolving each others domain zones where **onprem.contoso.corp** is the On-premises hosted zone in Windows Server DNS Server and **azure.contoso.corp** is on the Azure Private DNS Zones.
+The goal of this lab is to give you a ready environment where you can play or demo the Azure DNS Private Resolver over two scenarios.
+The first scenario is to demonstrate the integration with Azure Private Endpoint name resolution, by allowing the On-premises DNS Server to resolve Private Endpoint names hosted inside Azure Private DNS zones such as  **privatelink.blob.core.windows.net**.
+In the second scenario we have Azure and On-premises resolving each other's domain zones where **onprem.contoso.corp** is the On-premises hosted zone in Windows Server DNS Server and **azure.contoso.corp** is on the Azure Private DNS Zones.

 ## Lab diagram